Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Application of ZTA on the Cellular Control Plane

 The O-RAN Key Performance Measurement (KPM) framework, specifically the E2SM-KPM model, allows xApps to subscribe to a broad spectrum of RAN measurements and events, enabling them to manage various use cases.
 Some examples include:

-$\bullet$ \textit{\underline{UE Mobility~\cite{oran2025e2smkpm}:}} xApps can monitor per-UE measurement reports from the RIC, such as received signal quality (RSRP/RSRQ) on a given cell.
+$\bullet$ \textit{\underline{UE Mobility~\cite{oran2025e2smkpm}:}} xApps can monitor per-UE measurement reports from the RIC, such as received signal quality (Reference Signal Received Power/Quality - RSRP/RSRQ) on a given cell.
 They can also gather QoS metrics specific to each UE, including throughput, delay, data volume, and session activity times.
 These metrics help profile the behavior of different UEs.
 Additional O-RAN measurements, such as uplink and downlink data volumes and packet drop rates, are also accessible to xApps.

 The RAN Control model (E2SM-RC)~\cite{oran-e2sm-rc} defines an E2 Node Information service (Style 3), which provides cell configurations and neighbor relationships.
 This enables xApps to receive real-time updates on changes to a cell’s neighbor list or other serving-cell configurations, which are crucial for handovers and network topology.
 The UE Information Change service (Style 4) can notify xApps of any changes in UE context information, allowing them to track which UEs are connected, or have been handed over from other cells, including their identifiers.